 As mobile web usage becomes more and more prevalent, these companies will likely struggle.

 Has your business implemented and embraced mobile SEO and marketing strategies If not, better now than later.
-Click To Tweet
+Share on XIf you already have, is it producing results?
+Are your strategies being executed properly?

 Often we encounter smaller businesses that think they are mobile friendly when actually, they are not.
 There is a common misunderstanding that all a company must do to be mobile friendly is to make their desktop site smaller.
 The template, layout, design and even the content is the same.